A few years ago, I was trying to learn SEO.

 - Respond to Google My Business reviews and include your business name + keyword.
 This helps with brand SEO and reinforces keywords that you want to rank for.
 Make sure your reply is natural because keyword stuffing is bad.

 - Add at least 100 photos.
-Google favors businesses that has photos over businesses that don’t.
+Google favors businesses that have photos over businesses that don’t.

 - Add 10 questions to your Q&A Section.
 This is another chance to get some keywords in naturally.
 Anyone with an email can ask the question on Google and any Google Business manager can reply to and answer them.